Locahl

 SwitchHostshosts file managercomparison

-Comprehensive comparison of SwitchHosts vs Locahl for managing hosts files on Mac.
-Compare features, UI, DNS flush, backups, and pricing to choose the best hosts file manager.
+Compare SwitchHosts vs Locahl for desktop hosts file management: features, UI, DNS flush, backups, collaboration and which one to choose.

 L